Central Florida Council: History

 Central Florida Council's summer camping was originally located at Camp WeWa off of Orange Blossom Trail (US Hwy 441) in Apopka, Florida.
 Due to limited available land for expansion, close proximity to a highway, and a polluted lake on property, the Central Florida Council decided to seek new property around 1949.
 The Committee to find new land suitable for a summer camp was headed by Judge Don Cheney, an Orange County judge and long time Scouting supporter who was the first president of the Central Florida Council when it was organized in the 1920s.
 Through various means they investigated the Gould Hunting Lodge on the north shore of Lake Norris in Lake County, FL.
 The hunting lodge was owned by the wealthy Gould family from Massachusetts, owners of the Gould Pump Company.
-The former Camp WeWa was sold to the YMCA of Central Florida, which still operates a program there under that name.
+The former Camp WeWa was sold to the YMCA of Central Florida, who then sold it to the City of Apopka in 2021.

 The first summer camp held on the new property was in 1950.
 During 1950 and 1951 there was no public electrical hook up onto the camp, although there was an electrical generator used for lights and a well-water pump.
 Ice blocks were brought in along with butane and propane for cooking and hot water purposes.
 In 1952, a 5000 Watt generator was purchased due to plans for an on-site refrigerator unit.

 A few years later on the west end of the property land was purchased from the Dyke family, who was given continued access.
 Their house still exists today.
 The purchased land included the Sulfur Springs and the Big Stump nature areas, as well as a creek that feeds into Lake Norris.